Transcript

 Learning Outcomes:

-On completion of all aspects of this learning programme you should be able to:This e-assessment is linked with the CPPE Vascular risk and the NHS health check programme and assesses you on the learning outcomes within that programme.
+On completion of this learning programme you should be able to:This e-assessment is linked with the CPPE Vascular risk and the NHS health check programme and assesses you on the learning outcomes within that programme.

 Why should I do this assessment?